awsdocs/aws-cloud9-user-guide/doc_source/sample-dotnetcore.rst

       . ~/.bash_profile

 #.
-Confirm the .NET Core 2 SDK is loaded by running .NET Core CLI with the :command:`-help` option.
+Confirm the .NET Core 2 SDK is loaded by running .NET Core CLI with the :command:`--help` option.

    .. code-block:: sh

-      dotnet -help
+      dotnet --help

    If successful, the .NET Core 2 SDK version number is displayed, with additional usage information.